 I visited Venice in July which I cannot really recommend.
 It was beautiful weather, +30 degrees Celsius and sunshine but the crowd was a bit too much for me.
 The crowd was mainly focused on the main streets and attractions of Venice but I still think it was a lot.

-Must-see sights in Venice
+Must-see sights on a city break in Venice

 In one day you can experience the main sights of Venice and a bit more.
 St. Mark’s Square and St. Marco’s Basilica is worth seeing but they do get super crowded during the summer months.
 You also need to see the Grand Canal, Rialto Bridge and San Polo.
 In Venice there are interesting buildings everywhere so you will feel like walking in an outdoor museum.